Terrance Knighton

 Terrance O'Neil Knighton (born July 4, 1986) is an American football coach and former defensive tackle.
-He was drafted by the Jacksonville Jaguars in the third round of the 2009 NFL Draft after playing college football at Temple.
-Knighton is nicknamed "Pot Roast" and "Mutton Chop" by his teammates.
-He has also played for the Denver Broncos, Washington Redskins and spent time with the New England Patriots prior to the 2016 NFL season.
+He was selected by the Jacksonville Jaguars in the third round of the 2009 NFL draft after playing college football for the Temple Owls.
+Knighton was nicknamed "Pot Roast" and "Mutton Chop" by his teammates.
+He also played for the Denver Broncos, Washington Redskins and spent time with the New England Patriots prior to the 2016 NFL season.

-High school career
+Early life

 Knighton attended Windsor High School in Connecticut, where he played both tight end and defensive line, and was teammates with Chris Baker.
 He earned All-State honors from the coaches association and Hartford Courant All-Area accolades in 2003.
 He was also a basketball varsity member, earning All-CCC West League honors.

 In 2004, he attended Milford Academy in New Berlin, New York, where he again played on both sides of the ball.
 He made 70 tackles and six sacks in 2004.

 Considered a three-star recruit by Rivals.com, Knighton chose Temple University after being denied admission to UCF, the only two scholarship offers he received.